Lanyon Solutions: StarCite

 StarCite was founded in 1999 as a spinoff from McGettigan Partners.
 The company expanded its focus from desktop consolidation to meetings technology after acquiring attendee applications provider RegWeb in 2002 and attendee product provider b-there in 2003.

 In 2006, StarCite merged with OnVantage Inc., which was formed through a merger between seeUthere Technologies and PlanSoft in 2004, bringing together two leaders in meetings technology.
 The merged company took the StarCite name.

 Products included StarCite Mobile attendee for attendee networking, 1:1 meetings to schedule meetings, Business Intelligence for meetings data analytics, suite of SMM applications, and a supplier database.

 Active Network Business Solutions Group

-In 2008, The Active Network acquired Boulder, CO-based RegOnline, an online registration company, and Lindon, UT-based WingateWeb, which provided large enterprise event management software.
+In 2008, The Active Network acquired Boulder, Colorado–based RegOnline, an online registration company, and Lindon, Utah–based WingateWeb, which provided large enterprise event management software.

 In January 2012, Active Network acquired StarCite for $57.7 million to form the Business Solutions group to offer SMM and event marketing software for all meetings and events.
 In addition to StarCite for SMM, the Business Solutions group technology offering included ActiveWorks Conference for conferences, RegOnline for online registration, and StarCite Supplier Marketplace for hotel and venue sourcing.